openstack/nova/doc/source/contributor/placement.rst

 review from many stakeholders.

-The set of HTTP resources represents a concise and constrained grammar for expressing the management of resource providers, inventories, resource classes and allocations.
+The set of HTTP resources represents a concise and constrained grammar for expressing the management of resource providers, inventories, resource classes, traits, and allocations.
 If a solution is initially designed to need more resources or a more complex grammar that may be a sign that we need to give our goals greater scrutiny.
 Is there a way to do what we want with what we have already?
 Can some other service help?
 Is a new collaborating service required?

 Minimal Framework
 =================